Fire command vehicle

-A fire command vehicle, also called a fire chief car, battalion chief vehicle, or fly car, is a vehicle used by a senior officer of a fire department to respond to firefighting incidents.
+A fire command vehicle, also called a fire chief car, battalion chief vehicle, fly car, or fire chief’s cruiser, is a vehicle used by a senior officer of a fire department to respond to firefighting incidents.
 Its markings typically indicate the rank of the senior officer.

 In the 19th century, fire chief vehicles were horse-drawn, and known as a chief's buggy.
 With the advent and rise of the automobile, most fire departments retired their chief's buggies for automobiles with proper markings.